its-aleezA/isometric-living-room/README.md

 A cozy isometric 3D room created in Blender as part of my Computer Graphics elective, following the tutorial by 3DGreenhorn to learn fundamental 3D modeling and scene composition techniques.

+> [!NOTE]
-> **Note on Tutorial**: This project was created by following the "Isometric Living Room" tutorial series by 3DGreenhorn on YouTube.
+> This project was created by following the "Isometric Living Room" tutorial series by 3DGreenhorn on YouTube.
 All credit for the original design and teaching methodology goes to the tutorial creator.

 **Key Features**:
 - ✅ **Complete isometric scene** with furniture and decor